bioidiap/bob.bio.base/doc/implementation.rst

 .. note:
    For a proper biometric recognition protocol, the identities from the models and the T-Norm models, as well as the Z-probes should be different.

-For some protocols, a single probe consists of several features, see :ref:`algorithms` about strategies how to incorporate several probe files into one score.
+For some protocols, a single probe consists of several features, see :ref:`bob.bio.base.algorithms` about strategies how to incorporate several probe files into one score.
 If your database should provide this functionality, please overwrite:

 * ``uses_probe_file_sets(self)``: Return ``True`` if the current protocol of the database provides multiple files for one probe.